bridgecrewio/cdkgoat/README.md

 ### Deploy a CloudFormation stack

 Run the following command to deploy the infrastructure into your AWS account. **Warning: This will create vulnerable resources.
-Deploy with care, and consider deleting the stack each time you finish your work.**
+Deploy with care into a non-prod account, and consider deleting the stack each time you finish your work.** The best use of this capability is to compare these results to a [runtime scanner](https://bridgecrew.cloud).

 ```bash
 cdk deploy
 ```

+Note that you will probably need to change some resource names, especially S3 bucket names, to be unique.

 ### Destroy a CloudFormation stack